RadioAstronomySoftwareGroup/pyuvdata/paper.md

 ---

 # Summary
-pyuvdata is an open-source software package that seeks to do provide a well-documented, feature-rich interface for many of the different data formats that exist within radio interferometry, including support for reading and writing UVH5 [@uvh5], UVFITS [@uvfits], MIRIAD [@miriad], and measurement set [@ms] visibility files; and reading of FHD [@fhd] and MIR [@mir] visibility save files.
-Additionally, pyuvdata supports reading and writing measurement set calibration tables, and reading of FHD calibration tables.
+pyuvdata is an open-source software package that seeks to provide a well-documented, feature-rich interface for many of the different data formats that exist within radio interferometry, including support for reading and writing UVH5 [@uvh5], UVFITS [@uvfits], MIRIAD [@miriad], and measurement set [@ms] visibility files; and reading of FHD [@fhd] and MIR [@mir] visibility save files.
+Additionally, pyuvdata supports reading and writing measurement set, CalFITS [@calfits], and CalH5 (Hazelton et al., _in prep_) calibration tables; and reading of FHD calibration tables. pyuvdata also provides interfaces for and handling of models of antenna primary beams, including reading and writing of BeamFITS [@beamfits] and MWA-formatted beam models, as well as for flags tables.

 # Statement of Need
 There are several standard formats for astronomical interferometric data, but